 - Bake the baguette slices for 5-8 minutes, until the edges are slightly crisp and the center is still soft.
 They will get a light brown color.

-- Spread about 1 Tbsp of goat cheese onto each slice.
+- Spread about 1 tablespoon of goat cheese onto each slice.

-- Spread about 1 Tbsp of fig jam on top of the goat cheese.
+- Spread about 1 tablespoon of fig jam on top of the goat cheese.

 - Place all your slices next to each other (in a square) and then drizzle honey all over.
 I like honey, so I used about 2 Tbsp, but you can use as much or as little as you like.